-During the final phase of the Master of Civil Engineering program students are required to attend a one-week residency on the Norwich University campus.
-During this residency, students may attend professional presentations, participate in roundtable discussions with faculty, and present capstone design projects.
+All degree candidates of the Master of Civil Engineering are required to attend a one-week Residency Conference (http://catalog.norwich.edu/ archives/2014-15/onlineprogramscatalog/mastersdegrees/ residencyconferencerequirement) on the Norwich University campus, during which they may attend professional presentations, participate in roundtable discussions with faculty, and present capstone design projects.
 The one-week residency is a degree requirement.